 The Certification Officer performs various statutory functions in the regulation of trade unions and employers’ associations, including the determination of complaints concerning trade union elections, certain other ballots and breaches of trade union rules.
 Content in this section of the GOV.UK web site includes decisions 1979 onwards; annual reports 2010-2011 onwards (with a link to archived annual reports going back to 1999-2000); guidance; and lists of trade unions and employers’ associations, with links to those having their own web sites.

 Daniel Barnett is a barrister specialising in employment law at Outer Temple Chambers.
 This section of his web site comprises an archive, April 1999 onwards, of articles from his free employment law bulletins.
 Items are posted to the archive when the email bulletin is sent out.
 To subscribe to the bulletin, select the “Signup” option from the “employment law bulletins” menu.

 The “Employing people” section of the GOV.UK web site provides an introduction to employers’ legal obligations, including those relating to appointing and dismissing employees, pay and pensions, working time, equal opportunities, health and safety, and industrial relations.

-This section of the GOV.UK web site provides general information on employment law.
-It includes information about a variety of employment issues.
+This section of the GOV.UK web site provides information about a variety of employment issues.

 Employment Cases Update provides a free database of employment law judgments from the Employment Appeal Tribunal, High Court, Court of Appeal and Supreme Court, January 2010 onwards, with judgments appearing on the site within a week of publication.
 There are also updates on legislative changes and occasional employment law articles, and a weekly email newsletter is available.
 The site is published by Bath Publishing Limited, with Carol Davis of Littleton Chambers as Consultant Editor.